MarselTan23/MarselTan23/README.md

 # Hi there! 👋 I'm Marchelino Benediktus Leintan

-I am a Undergraduate student pursuing a Bachelor's degree in Informatics Engineering at Universitas Tarumanagara.
+I am a Bachelor's degree in Informatics Engineering at Universitas Tarumanagara.
 With a strong passion for data analysis and problem-solving, I have honed my skills to turn complex datasets into actionable insights.

 ---

 ## 🚀 About Me
-- 🎓 **Education**: Undergraduate Informatics Engineering student at Universitas Tarumanagara
+- 🎓 **Education**: Fresh Graduate Informatics Engineering student at Universitas Tarumanagara
 - 🔍 **Specialization**: Data Scientist
 - 💻 **Skills**: Python, Pandas, NumPy, SQL, Data Visualization (Matplotlib, Seaborn), Microsoft Excel, and Data Cleaning
 - 🌟 **Interests**: Data-driven decision-making, automation, and technology innovation